10 of the best slow cookers for delicious faff-free meals

 How we tested slow cookers

-We put a variety of slow cookers through their paces by cooking BBC Good Food’s slow cooker beef stew recipe.
+We put most of the slow cookers through their paces by cooking Good Food’s slow cooker beef stew recipe, and used a venison madras recipe for the most recent models in this guide.
 As the meat requires searing before cooking, if we were able to do this straight in the cooking pot, we did so.
 We looked for three key qualities in our final stews: tender and succulent meat, well cooked vegetables that retained some bite, and a flavoursome, slightly thickened sauce.

 We also scored the slow cookers against the following criteria: